 - Weaknesses: Pricing is less transparent than competitors and is bundled into BTP licensing, making it complex.
 The platform offers the best value primarily within SAP-centric environments.

-- Pricing: SAP Analytics Cloud is licensed through SAP BTP and offers Pay-As-You-Go or subscription-based CPEA (Cloud Platform Enterprise Agreement) models.
-Public pricing lists a BI edition at $36 per user/month and a Planning edition at $178 per user/month, but enterprise agreements are common.
+- Pricing: Licensed through SAP BTP with Pay-As-You-Go or subscription-based CPEA models.
+Public pricing lists a BI edition at $36 per user/month and a Planning edition at $178 per user/month.

 10. IBM Cognos Analytics

 The platform blends traditional, enterprise-grade pixel-perfect reporting with modern, AI-assisted data discovery and dashboarding.
-Its AI infusion helps users uncover hidden patterns and generate natural language summaries of their data, aiming to bridge the gap between complex analysis and business-friendly insights.
-While its self-service user experience has improved significantly, new teams may require more focused enablement compared to some cloud-native competitors.
+Its AI infusion helps users uncover hidden patterns and generate natural language summaries of their data.

 Key Details & Pricing